 The first thing to remember is that you need to make sure everyone knows what this box is for.
 Label it clearly so the movers you hire or friends helping out know not to put it onto the truck that's going to storage or, worse yet, the donation center.

-In fact, pack this box yourself and then place it out of the way in your car so it doesn't get mixed up with the other boxes.
+In fact, pack this box yourself and then place it out of the way in your car or with your purse, so it doesn't get mixed up with the other boxes.

 - Saucepan: This versatile piece of cookware can boil water for tea in the morning, heat up some soup, or cook pasta.

-- Knives: Pack one chef's knife and one small paring knife (wrap them in a kitchen towel to keep them safe in the box).
+- Knives: Pack one chef's knife and one small paring knife (wrap them in a kitchen towel or oven mitt to keep them safe in the box).
 Trust me, that's all you'll need.

 - Cutting board: A cutting board can also double as a serving platter.